Energy Efficiency Features of The ECE Building

 The photovoltaic arrays, or solar panels, face south to capture the maximum amount of sunlight.
-They generate about 11 percent of the energy the ECE Building requires and will pair with energy from Solar Farm 2.0 to make the facility net-zero energy.
+They generate about 11 percent of the energy the ECE Building requires and pair with energy from Solar Farm 2.0 to make the facility net-zero energy.

 The landscaping around the ECE Building features native plants, which will easily be able to survive without an irrigation system.
 They’re also lower-maintenance than grass or sod.
 It also features permeable pavers and a drainage design to control storm water around the building and store excess water underground.
 This reduces runoff from rainstorms and melting snow.